17 tips for shopping at Primark

 Even if the product is still in its original condition, with all the tags attached, and you only bought it the day before, Primark will not let you return an item without the original receipt (or gift receipt).

 Always ask for the receipt and keep it somewhere safe.
-And even if you don't want to return an item, you could potentially still use your receipt to earn Amazon vouchers.
+Even if you don't want to return an item, there's potential to use your receipt to earn Amazon vouchers.

 We're warning you now: long queues are pretty much inevitable in Primark.
 That said, the queues often move more quickly than you might expect.
 So have faith, you're in capable hands.